SSODelta/DELTA/README.md

 ## Colors
 DELTA adds extensive support for colors, making it trivial to convert between various color spaces.
-Any color in DELTA is a subclass of com.delta.colors.Color, which itself is an abstract class.
-We can define a bright red color as:
+Any color in DELTA is an instance of a *color space*.
+All color spaces are subclass of com.delta.colors.Colour, which itself is an abstract class aggregating a vector representing the values of the color channels in the color space extending Colour.
+So RGB is a subclass of Colour, which implements the Red-Green-Blue color space.
+RGB is not abstract so we can invoke its constructor to create a new Colour object.

-    Color red = new RGB(255, 0, 0);
+    Colour red = new RGB(255, 0, 0);

 And then convert this to various color spaces: